matthew-wong1/WebGlitch/README.md

 2. Gradle

 ## Adding new JSON files
 1. Requirements: Top level requirements apply to all methods.
-Also have individual method requirements
+These specify objects of a certain type that must already exist.
-2.
+2. Also have individual method requirements (individual methods that must've been already called for a certain call to be valid)